yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/typescript/README.md

 ## Exercise #3 - Reverse Array Generic Function

-In this exercise you are provided with `reverseArray` function declaration.
+In this Exercise, you are provided with `reverseArray` function declaration.
 It will receive an argument `arr`.

 Your objectives are to to: